srenatus/opa-istio-plugin/README.md

 ## Envoy xDS v2 and v2

 This plugin exposes both versions.
-For v3 requests, the protojson encoding is used for making the incoming `envoy.service.auth.v3.CheckRequest` available in `input`.
-It differs from the encoding used for v2 requests:
+For v3 requests, the [specified JSON mapping for protobuf](https://developers.google.com/protocol-buffers/docs/proto3#json) is used for making the incoming `envoy.service.auth.v3.CheckRequest` available in `input`.
+It differs from the encoding
+used for v2 requests:

 In v3, all keys are lower camelcase.
 Also, needless nesting of oneof values is removed.